- Career Exploration

 Internship for Credit (Comm 321)

-Communication Studies majors who have reached junior standing may receive some amount of experiential course credit for an internship through Comm 321: Undergraduate Internship.
-Note: Students who have completed or are completing the Communication Studies prerequisite courses (Comm 101 and Comm 102) with a C or above in each course and will declare the major following the current term are also eligible to receive credit for internships.
+Communication and Media majors who have reached junior standing may receive some amount of experiential course credit for an internship through Comm 321: Undergraduate Internship.
+Note: Students who have completed or are completing the Communication and Media prerequisite courses (Comm 101 and Comm 102) with a C or above in each course and will declare the major following the current term are also eligible to receive credit for internships.

 In order to be approved for Comm 321, internships must: